• Skip to primary navigation

 Instructions

-• Preheat oven to 425 F (220 C).
-Place oven rack in the middle.
+• Preheat oven to 425℉(220℃).
+Place the oven rack in the middle.
+Line a rimmed baking sheet with parchment paper.

-• Cut broccoli into florets.
-If florets are large, cut in half.
+• Cut broccoli into florets, if florets are large, cut in half.

 • Roast in a preheated oven for about 15-20 minutes or until the ends begin to brown.